 ‘I don’t know what we were expecting, maybe a knock back?

-‘I shit you not, Doctor, it was eerie, just sat there in the middle of this field, all quiet.
-And like someone had just… placed it there.
+‘I shit you not, Doctor, the whole scene looked eerie, just sat there in the middle of this field, all quiet.
+And like someone had just… placed it there.’

 I ask Mr James what they did next.